mhamwala/docs-2/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for your pull request.
 Please provide a description above and review the requirements below.

-For more information on contributing to the Appsody Docs, see the contributors guide: https://github.com/docs/CONTRIBUTING.md
+For more information on contributing to the Appsody Docs, see the contributing guidelines: https://github.com/docs/CONTRIBUTING.md
 -->